orbitrc/blusher2/README.md

 libblusher
 ----------
-Wayland client library written in C. Blusher depends on Wayland client library, so core logic is written in C. libblusher is a C bridge of Blusher.
+Wayland client library is written in C. Blusher depends on Wayland client library, so core logic is written in C. libblusher is a C bridge of Blusher.

 You can build it with command
 ```sh